javahacks/odx-commander/README.md

 * Base Variants (Yellow)
 * ECU Variants (Green)

-Each layer is represented by a unique color to simply indicate at which location of the ODX hierarchy diagnostic elements are defined. (e.g. If request's icon is a yellow square the request is defined in a base variant)
+Each layer is represented by a unique color to simply indicate at which location in the ODX hierarchy each diagnostic element is defined. (e.g. if the request's icon is a yellow square the request is defined in a base variant)

 ![Diagnostic Layers](./help/layers.png)

-'Diagnostic Categories' shows information about all other remaining ODX categories
+'Diagnostic Categories' shows information about the other remaining ODX categories

 * Vehicle Information
 * Comparams